 Your doctor is allowed to share your information for certain reasons, such as determining how to best treat you when you’re sick, or reporting a flu outbreak.
 But your doctors can’t give your information to an employer, for example, without your permission.
 If you’d like to know how your health information has been shared, you have the right to get a report.
 That’s called an accounting of disclosures.

-Under HIPAA you can request to share your health information with someone, like a domestic partner, a parent, a sister or brother, or a friend.
+Under HIPAA you can request to share your health information with someone, like a domestic partner, a parent, a sister or rother, or a friend.

 Don’t share it.

 HIPAA gives you the right to ask your doctor or pharmacy not to share information with your health plan, if you pay out of pocket for an item or service.